 ‘Decarbonization’ refers to reducing ‘carbon intensity’ and lowering the level of greenhouse gas emissions produced by a multitude of sources.
 To be more definitive, it involves decarbonizing energy, reducing CO2 levels per unit of electricity generated.

 Decarbonization Process: General framework of ‘How to Decarbonize’

 After having a fair understanding of what is decarbonization, one might think about where to start from?
 How to decarbonize?
 Are there any set decarbonization processes?
 Hang in there!
 We’ll delve into the details below.

 Step 1: Know your Potential and Baseline

 Knowing about your current status on the decarbonization journey would help you set achievable goals and enable fast decision-making by allowing you to get details about where and how to act.
 You can start with your decarbonization process by creating baseline emissions by source.

 To adopt a well-strategized decarbonization process, you can use data solutions such as software to curate and analyze data.
 This will make it easy for you to use the data and share it with your stakeholders.
-It is advisable to keep the stakeholders in the loop to ensure your decarbonization ambitions align with your organization’s inclination to change.
+Keeping the stakeholders in the loop is advisable to ensure your decarbonization ambitions align with your organization’s inclination to change.

 Step 2: Create and Announce Targets

 After analyzing and knowing your goals, it’s time to announce them.